NetOpsSupport/IMS-VPN/README.md

 # 1. VPN Client Installation

 * Download an appropriate version of VPN client, as defined above in a temporary folder.
-* Run the installer, And press Custom button:
+* Run the installer, And press "CUSTOMIZE" button:
 ![alt text](https://github.com/NetOpsSupport/IMS-VPN/blob/master/CustomInstall.png)

 * Define to use WinTun driver as on the picture below: